-A companion computer operates as a “companion” to the flight controller (such as ArduPilot or PX4) on an autonomous vehicle.
-It performs higher level, more complex tasks that enhance the overall capability of the vehicle.
+A companion computer is like a partner to the flight controller (e.g., ArduPilot or PX4) in an autonomous vehicle.
+It handles more complex tasks that improve the vehicle’s overall capabilities.

-Typically, the flight controller is a microcontroller (such as the STM32).
-It takes in raw sensor data, calculates the vehicle’s attitude/position and then commands the servos and motors according to a desired position and attitude.
-This could be “hover in place”, “go to this location” and so on.
+Usually, the flight controller is a tiny computer (like the STM32) that takes in raw sensor data, figures out the vehicle’s position and orientation, and then tells the servos and motors how to move to reach a specific position and orientation.
+This can include commands like “stay in one place” or “go to this specific location.”

-The companion computer receives telemetry data from the flight controller.
-It then uses that data (sometimes with other attached sensors) to calculate and send high-level commands to the flight controller.
-For example, the companion computer might command the flight controller to fly the vehicle to the location of an object detected by an attached camera.
-The below diagram shows this layout.
+The companion computer gets data from the flight controller, often along with information from other attached sensors.
+It uses this data to calculate and send more advanced commands to the flight controller.
+For example, the companion computer could instruct the flight controller to fly the vehicle to the location of an object it spotted using a connected camera.

 What can I do with a Companion Computer?

-A companion computer has moderate computational power and numerous interfaces (such as USB and Ethernet).
-These can be used for capturing and processing data from devices attached to these interfaces.
+A companion computer boasts moderate computational power and offers a plethora of interfaces, including USB and Ethernet, for capturing and processing data from devices connected to these ports.

 Some examples of use cases include: